 Water Resistance

-Chipolo Pop is rated IPX5 -- protected against water jets, but not submersion.
+Chipolo Pop is rated IP55 — protected against limited dust ingress and low-pressure water jets, but not submersion.
 If you accidentally drop your keys in a puddle, both survive.
 If you drop them in a toilet, the Tile is the safer bet.

 For most real-world situations, both offer enough protection.
 But if water resistance is a priority, Tile has the edge.